On the quadrature exactness in hyperinterpolation: Numerical examples

 For the sake of easy implementation, we discuss Theorem \ref{thm} with quadrature rules using spherical $t$-designs, which can be implemented easily and efficiently.
 A point set $\{x_1,x_2,\ldots,x_m\}\subset\mathbb{S}^2$ is said to be a \emph{spherical $t$-design} \cite{delsarte1991geometriae} if it satisfies

-In other words, it is a set of points on the sphere such that an equal-weight quadrature rule in these points integrates all (spherical) polynomials up to degree $t$ exactly.
-Spherical $t$-designs require at least $(t+1)^2$ quadrature points to achieve the exactness degree $t$.
+It can be seen that spherical $t$-design is a set of points on the sphere such that an equal-weight quadrature rule in these points integrates all (spherical) polynomials up to degree $t$ exactly.
+In this paper, we employ well conditioned spherical $t$-designs \cite{MR2763659}, which are suitable for numerical integration and interpolation.
+The study in \cite{an2012regularized} revealed that well conditioned spherical $t$-designs can be used to realize hyperinterpolation and regularization approximation successfully.
+Well conditioned spherical $t$-designs require at least $(t+1)^2$ quadrature points to achieve the exactness degree $t$ \cite{MR2763659}.
 Thus, it requires at least $(2n+1)^2$ points to construct an original hyperinterpolant of degree $n$.
 However, thanks to Theorem \ref{thm}, we have the following result.

 \begin{corollary} Let $\langle\cdot,\cdot\rangle_m$ used in Definition \ref{def} be the quadrature rule \eqref{equ:sphericalquadrature} using a spherical $(n+k)$-design with $0<k\leq n$.
 The number $m$ of quadrature points should satisfy $m\geq (n+k+1)^2$.
 Under the conditions of Theorem \ref{thm} with $\eta = 3/4$, the exactness-relaxing hyperinterpolant $\mathcal{L}_nf$ satisfies